Loginistaken/PhotonEmber-Expedition-solar-absorbent-smart-gear/Promo-jacket.md

 Be part of the future where fashion meets function and energy independence goes wherever you do.
 Join us in creating the ultimate gear for modern explorers — the Dual Solar Battery Jacket.

-🔋 Rebuilding the FluoroHybrid™ Battery for Jacket Integration ⚙️ Performance Goals from the Jacket
+🔋 Rebuilding the Minflorix™ Gen2 Battery for Jacket Integration ⚙️ Performance Goals from the Jacket

 Batteries that can: